AntonDeFranco/BigDataFinalProject/README.md

 grnd_level: INTEGER,
 sunrise: TIMESTAMP,
 sunset: TIMESTAMP

-### 6. Looker Studio
-- Connect to BigQuery dataset.
-- Create and view reports for data analysis.

 ## Usage Instructions

 1. Deploy the Cloud Function with appropriate environment variables.
 2. Ensure Dataflow job is active for data streaming to BigQuery.
 3. Trigger Cloud Function for regular data publishing.
-4. Utilize Looker Studio for data visualization and reporting.
+4. Utilize Tableau for data visualization and reporting.

 ## Monitoring and Maintenance